zackdraws/zackdraws.github.io/README.md

 ## 3. HTML Structure
 ### HTML
-1. <!DOCTYPE html> */ this is to let the browser know this is html
+1. <!DOCTYPE html> */ let the browser know this is html
 2.  link rel="stylesheet" href="css.css" */ - provides the html page with a link to the css, which is the recipe for the design of the html.
 3. </head> */for header
 4. <body> */for the body of the website